Anyolite/anyolite/README.md

 a.yell(sound: 'Well, take better care of your public attributes!')
 ```

-The syntax stays mostly the same as in Crystal, except for the keyword arguments.
-These might be added in the future, but technically you can always wrap the generated methods in pure Ruby methods with keywords.

 The example above gives a good overview over the things you can already do with Anyolite.
 More features will be added in the future.